A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 Although the primary organisational principle in this paper is the defect filtration, it is important to emphasise that Phase Duality carries independent structural content.
 In particular, the phase-response partition induced by the pairing with $\widehat{\mathcal P}$ is not merely a set-theoretic classification.
 Whenever algebraic structure is present, this partition forces canonical decompositions of admissible objects and controls how observables and dynamics can act.

 The following result records this fact in its most concrete form.
 It shows that the phase-response partition gives rise to a commutative phase algebra whose idempotents project admissible objects onto phase-response components.
-Classical decompositions such as Fourier, character, or spectral decompositions therefore appear not as additional assumptions, but as unavoidable consequences of Phase Duality when Algebraic Phase Theory applies.
-This result is included to justify treating phase response as a genuine structural axis, independent of defect depth, and to clarify how familiar algebraic phenomena arise as shadows of the phase-response partition.
+Classical decompositions such as Fourier, character, or spectral decompositions therefore arise naturally from Phase Duality within the present framework of Algebraic Phase Theory.
+This result is included to justify treating phase response as a genuine structural axis, independent of defect depth, and to clarify how familiar algebraic phenomena can emerge from the phase-response partition.

 \begin{proposition} Assume the hypotheses of Theorem~\ref{thm:applicability}.
 Let $\mathcal P$ denote the phase carrier, let $\widehat{\mathcal P}$ be its dual, and let

 be the nondegenerate phase pairing.
 Let $\mathcal A_{\mathcal P}$ denote the commutative phase algebra generated by phase observables.
 Then $\mathcal A_{\mathcal P}$ is canonically identified with the algebra of complex-valued functions on $\widehat{\mathcal P}$,